HarshCasper/Rotten-Scripts/Python/Fb_Request_Accepter/README.md

 # Facebook Request Accepter

-Script will accepts all the Friend requests on Your Facebook Account
+The Script will accept all your Friend Requests on your Facebook Account.

 ## Setup instructions